 Use this designation to note quantitative type courses.
 Below are course examples that may be considered as quantitative to meet the CADR requirement.

-Statistics Other Math-based quantitative courses (including statistics, AP Computer Science Advanced level of applied math, or math-based career & technical courses) Other algebra-based science courses (e.g., chemistry or
+Statistics Bridge to College Mathematics Other Math-based quantitative courses (including statistics, AP Computer Science Advanced level of applied math, or math-based career & technical courses) Other algebra-based science courses (e.g., chemistry or Physics

-Physics